-Figure 1: Life expectancy at birth and Healthy Life Expectancy (HALE) at birth per region (years)
+Figure 2: Life expectancy at birth and Healthy Life Expectancy (HALE) at birth per region (years)

-Source: Mirova/ (WHO, Global Health Observatory data repository, 2017)
+Source: Mirova/ (WHO, Global Health Observatory data repository, 2019)

-Health indicators such as life expectancy at birth and healthy life expectancy (HALE) at birth, which reflects the number of years expected to be lived in full health at birth, show modest improvements since the early 2000s, but a significant gap across countries persists (Figure 1).
-While average life expectancy at birth is over 70 years in the Americas, Europe and Western Pacific regions, this indicator shows almost eight years gap between these regions and South East Asia and Western Europe, and over fifteen years gap with Africa.
+Global health indicators such as life expectancy at birth and healthy life expectancy (HALE) at birth, which reflects the number of years expected to be lived in full health at birth, show modest improvements since the early 2000s.
+Indeed, global life expectancy at birth rose about 10% since 2000 and the global HALE rose by +9%.
+Nevertheless, a significant gap across countries persists (Figure 1).
+For example, the average life expectancy at birth is about 78 years in Europe, yet, 71.4 in South-East Asia, and down 64.5 in Africa.
 HALE indicators also vary widely across regions and countries: while this is unsurprisingly lower than average in most African countries, the indicator drops below 60 years and may even attain less than 50 years in some African countries.
 As a result, finding a solution to unmet medical needs remains a global priority, especially in least developed countries.

 As responsible investors, we thus look at the global healthcare sector as directly addressing the Sustainable Development Goal 3 (i.e. SDG3) - ensure healthy lives and promote wellbeing for all at all ages.
-However, we have identified some key drivers providing high-impact investment opportunities: access to medicine, addressing unmet medical needs of vulnerable populations - including tropical and rare diseases - as well as research that responds to the biggest challenges of our times through impactful innovation.
+In this regard, the United Nations have set a few meaningful goals by 2030 such as the reduction of the global maternal mortality ratio to less than 70 per 100,000 live births, the end preventable deaths of newborns and children under 5 years of age, the end the epidemics of AIDS, tuberculosis, malaria and neglected tropical diseases and combat hepatitis, water-borne diseases and other communicable diseases etc. Reaching these objectives will undeniably be enabled by a strong public-private relationship, to ensure medical innovations (medicines, vaccines, diagnostics etc), which mainly designed in private laboratories, are made available to all human beings.
+Alongside access to medicine, we have identified some key drivers providing high-impact investment opportunities: such as addressing unmet medical needs of vulnerable populations - including tropical and rare diseases - as well as research that responds to the biggest challenges of our times through impactful innovation.